OctopusDeploy/docs/docs/administration/managing-infrastructure/subscriptions/webhook-slack.md

 hideInThisSectionHeader: true
 ---

-Sending a message to a [Slack](https://slack.com/) Workspace requires a few things in place:
+You can configure Octopus to send message to a [Slack](https://slack.com/) Workspace with the following process:

-- Configure Octopus Deploy subscription to send a webhook
+- Configure Octopus Deploy subscription to send a webhook.
-- Configure a Slack App
+- Configure a Slack App.
-- Setup something in between the two to consume the webhook from Octopus and forward a message on to Slack
+- Configure a tool to consume the webhook from Octopus and forward a message on to Slack.

 :::hint
 A number of technologies can be used to consume the webhook from Octopus.
 This document uses an [Azure Function App](https://docs.microsoft.com/en-us/azure/azure-functions/).
-One alternative is to use Firebase Cloud Functions, and this is described in a blog [here](https://octopus.com/blog/notifications-with-subscriptions-and-webhooks).
+Another alternative is to use Firebase Cloud Functions, and this is described in this [blog](https://octopus.com/blog/notifications-with-subscriptions-and-webhooks).
 :::

-## Configure Octopus subscription to send a webhook
+## Configure an Octopus subscription to send a webhook

-Configure a subscription in Octopus to send any events that occur against the `User`, `User Role`, and `Scoped User Role` documents.
+Configure a subscription in Octopus to send any events that occur against the `User`, `User Role`, and `Scoped User Role` documents:

 ![Copy webhook URL](images/subscriptions-user-webhook-2.png "width=800")

-As a starting point, the Payload URL is set to a value on  [RequestBin](https://requestbin.com/), giving access to the JSON getting sent by Octopus before building the function.
+As a starting point, the Payload URL is set to a value on  [RequestBin](https://requestbin.com/), which provides access to the JSON being sent by Octopus before the function is built.

 ## Configure your Slack app

-A Slack app must be configured to enable sending a message through to Slack.
+A Slack app must be configured to enable a message to be sent through to Slack.

-1. Go to the [**Your Apps**](https://api.slack.com/apps) and click **Create New App**
+1. In Slack, go to [**Your Apps**](https://api.slack.com/apps) and click **Create New App**.

-2. Enter a useful **App Name** and select the relevant Development Slack Workspace and click **Create App**
+2. Enter a useful **App Name** and select the relevant Development Slack Workspace and click **Create App**:
 ![Create a Slack App](images/slack-add-app-1.png "width=600")

-3. Select **Incoming Webhooks** from the **Add features and functionality** section
+3. Select **Incoming Webhooks** from the **Add features and functionality** section:
 ![Select Incoming Webhooks](images/slack-add-app-2.png "width=600")

-4. Click to **Add New Webhook to Workspace**
+4. Click **Add New Webhook to Workspace**:
 ![Add New Webhook to Workspace](images/slack-add-app-3.png "width=600")

-5. Select the channel to post the messages to.
+5. Select the channel to post the messages to:
 ![Select the channel](images/slack-add-app-4.png "width=600")

-6. Take a copy of the Webhook URL, this is the value for the `SLACK_URI_APIKEY` environment variable on the Azure Function App.
+6. Copy the webhook URL, this is the value for the `SLACK_URI_APIKEY` environment variable on the Azure Function App:
 ![Copy webhook URL](images/slack-add-app-5.png "width=600")